 There are a number of ways to gain access to information about Tendring District Council and to find out what information the Council holds about you.
 There are separate pieces of legislation that govern how we supply different types of information.
 These are:

-• the Data Protection Act 1998, which gives you the right to see information we hold about you
+• Data Protection legislation, which gives you the right to see information we hold about you

 • the Freedom of Information Act 2000, which gives you the right to access information we publish and other information we hold